-(8) As amended by the Protocol amending the Free Trade Agreement between the EFTA States and the Republic of Serbia, signed on 20 May 2015 and entered into force on 1 February 2017.
+6 As amended by the Protocol amending the Free Trade Agreement between the Republic of Albania and the EFTA States, signed on 18 September 2015 and entered into force on 1 June 2017

-Article 44.
-Arbitration

-- 1. Disputes between the Parties relating to the interpretation of rights and obligations under this Agreement, which have not been settled through direct consultations or in the Joint Committee within 60 days from the date of the receipt of the request for consultations, may be referred to arbitration by the complaining Party by means of a written notification addressed to the Party complained against.
-A copy of this notification shall be communicated to all other Parties so that each of those Parties may determine whether to participate in the dispute. - 2.
-Where more than one Party requests the establishment of an arbitration panel relating to the same matter, a single arbitration panel may, whenever feasible, be established to consider such disputes (9). - 3.
-A Party that is not a party to the dispute shall be entitled, on delivery of a written request to the parties to the dispute, to make written submissions to the arbitration panel, receive written submissions, including annexes, from the parties to the dispute, attend hearings and make oral statements. - 4.
-The arbitration panel shall comprise three members.
-Within 25 days of the receipt of the notification referred to in paragraph 1, each party to the dispute shall appoint one member, unless a single arbitration panel is established in accordance with paragraph 2.
-In the latter case, the EFTA States shall appoint one member and Serbia shall appoint one member.
-The two members already appointed shall agree on the appointment of the third member within 30 days of the appointment of the second member.
-The third member shall not be a national of the Parties, nor permanently reside in the territory of any such Party.
-The member thus appointed shall be the President of the arbitration panel. - 5.
-The arbitration panel shall examine the matter referred to it in the request for the establishment of an arbitration panel in light of the provisions of this Agreement applied and interpreted in accordance with the rules of interpretation of public international law.
-The award of the arbitration panel shall be final and binding upon the parties to the dispute. - 6.
-The award of the arbitration panel shall be rendered within 180 days of the date on which the President of the panel was appointed.
-This period can be extended by a maximum of 90 days, if the parties to the dispute so agree. - 7.
-The expenses of the arbitration panel, including the remuneration of its members, shall be borne by the parties to the dispute in equal shares. - 8.
-Unless otherwise specified in this Agreement or agreed between the parties to the dispute, the Optional Rules for Arbitrating Disputes between Two States of the Permanent Court of Arbitration (PCA), effective 20 October 1992, shall apply. - (9) For the purpose of this Chapter, the terms "Party" and "party to the dispute" are used regardless of whether two or more Parties are involved in a dispute.

-Article 45.
+7 For the purpose of this Chapter, the terms "Party" and "party to the dispute" are used regardless of whether two or more Parties are involved in a dispute.

+3. A Party that is not a party to the dispute shall be entitled, on delivery of a written request to the parties to the dispute, to make written submissions to the arbitration panel, receive written submissions, including annexes, from the parties to the dispute, attend hearings and make oral statements.

+4. The arbitration panel shall comprise three members.
+In its written notification pursuant to paragraph 1 of this Article the Party referring the dispute to arbitration shall designate one member, who may be its national or resident.
+Within 30 days from the receipt of the notification referred to in paragraph 1 of this Article, the Party to which it was addressed shall, in turn, designate one member, who may be its national or resident.

+5. Within 60 days from the receipt of the notification referred to in paragraph 1 of this Article, the two members already designated shall agree on the designation of a third member.
+The third member shall not be a national of either party to the dispute, nor permanently reside on the territory of either party to the dispute.
+The member thus appointed shall be the President of the arbitration panel.

+6. If all three members have not been designated or appointed within 60 days from the receipt of the notification referred to in paragraph 1, either party to the dispute may request the Secretary-General of the Permanent Court of Arbitration at the Hague to designate an appointing authority.

+7. The arbitration panel shall examine the matter referred to it in the request for the establishment of an arbitration panel in light of the provisions of this Agreement applied and interpreted in accordance with the rules of interpretation of public international law.
+The award of the arbitration panel shall be final and binding upon the parties to the dispute.

+8. Unless otherwise specified in this Agreement or agreed between the parties to the dispute, the Optional Rules for Arbitrating Disputes between Two States of the Permanent Court of Arbitration (PCA), effective 20 October 1992, shall apply.

 Implementation of the Award